chrischris292/Football-Data-Application/README.md

-# Socket.IO Chat
+# Football Application

-A simple chat demo for socket.io
+A Football Data Visualization Application

 ## How to use

 ```
-$ cd socket.io
 $ npm install
-$ cd examples/chat
-$ npm install
-$ node .
+$ node index.js
 ```

-And point your browser to `http://localhost:3000`.
-Optionally specify a port by supplying the `PORT` env variable.
+ point your browser to `http://localhost:3000`.

 ## Features

-- Multiple users can join a chat room by entering a unique username on website load.
-- Users can type chat messages to the chat room
-- A notification is sent to all users when a user joins or leaves the chatroom
+- Find correlations between wins and offense/defense
+- Find correlations between wins and salary cap.
+- Visualize individual player salaries in easy to use format.
+- All data is web scrapped and live.